Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 The Presentation

 Like other Jews, Gerda fled from Europe when the war started.
-She ended in China and there met the hibiscus.
+She ended up in China and there met the hibiscus.

 Then we saw a short movie about the growth process and the plant’s usage.